karkisunil1200/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript
+      ===> PropTypes is used to check the info the user is entering is same type and valid.
 - [ ] Describe a life-cycle event in React?
+      ==> Life-cycle event allows for the update the UI and application states.
 - [ ] Explain the details of a Higher Order Component?
+      ===> It is for reusing of component logic.
+It takes a function and return a new component.
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+      ====> normal css, sass/less/, styled components

 ## Project Setup